jrehor/kcc/README.md

 * "Screen space" is often misunderstood.
 The actual physical screen size, DPI and window dimensions are not a problem for anyone, we are all professionals and can all afford some decent eyesight hardware.
 Screen space conversation is mostly all about the following three keystrokes: **`tab`, `newline`**, and perhaps less surprisingly, **`space`**.

 * **Scrolling** direction often seems to be a problem.
-Most of the comtemporary computer operators, i.e. humans, believe that vertical scrolling is fine.
-Mostly, horizontal scrolling isn't fine with anyone.
-There are some very rare cases of humans who actually seriously think other way around, quite literally.
-We do not support either camp, because this is why: **scrolling isn't fine at all**, on neither axis.
+Most of the contemporary computer operators, i.e. the majority of humans, believe that vertical scrolling is somehow fine.
+Most of the time, horizontal scrolling is not fine with anyone.
+There are some very rare cases of humans who actually seriously think other way, i.e. sideways.
+We do not support either camp, because this is why: **scrolling isn't fine althogether**, on neither axis.

 * The main pain point is best captured in "tall, lean, sparse, readable vs. robust, wide, dense, cryptic", further referenced as `tlsr` and `rwdc` for short.